vernierm/clean-architecture/README.md

 Also interfaces and models for details (web, db) are exposed.

 In next step, we implement our adapters.
 This layer should contain details for web and db.

+In the last step, framework and db driver are defined, along with the nastiest of all, the main class.